emicklei/recall/README.md

 So, you ideally want debug logging information only when a failure occurs.
 In general, a failure situation is an exceptional occurrence, so collecting information in that case is not overly costly.

-The `recall` package builds on this idea by encapsulating a function that can return an error.
+The `recall` package builds on this idea by encapsulating functionality that can return an error.
 The following strategies are available to capture debug (slog) logging:

 #### RecallOnErrorStrategy

-If an error is detected, a Recaller will call that same function again, but this time with a different logger configured to capture all debug logging.
+If an error is detected, a Recaller will again call a Go function, but this time with a different logger configured to capture all debug logging.
 This strategy requires that your function has no side-effects ; idempotency.
 This is the default strategy.